 The composition of the Committee is as per the requirements of the provisions of Section 178 of the Act and the Listing Regulations.
+During the year under review, there were no changes in the composition of the SRC.

-The Committee is governed by terms of reference, which are in line with the regulatory requirements mandated by the Companies Act, 2013 and Listing Regulations.
+The Committee is governed by terms of reference, which are in line with the regulatory requirements mandated by the Companies Act, 2013 and Listing Regulations

-During the financial year, the SRC met four (4) times i.e., on 8th May 2019, 23rd July 2019, 5th November 2019; and 27th January 2020.
+During the financial year, the SRC met four (4) times i.e., on 11th May 2020, 31st July 2020, 27th October 2020; and 22nd January 2021.